zakingslayerv22/library-project/README.md

 # library-project

-The library project is a project that lets us try our hands on object constructors, objects and prototypes.
+The library project is a project that let's us try our hands on object constructors, objects and prototypes.

 It is a simple project that receives user input, creates a new instance of an object based off that input, and displays it on the page as a 'book'.